zzril/aula/README.md

 make check
 ```

-When testing locally, specifying the `-j` option to run multiple tests in parallel is not recommended as their sound will overlap.
+When testing locally, running multiple tests in parallel via the `-j` option is not recommended as their sound will overlap.

 Usage
 -----